stratdev3/SimpleW/documentation/simplew/docs/reference/ihttpmodule.md

 void Install(SimpleWServer server);
 ```

-Example of implements : `StaticFilesModule` and `WebsocketModule`...
+Examples of implementations : `StaticFilesModule` and `WebsocketModule`...